-Earnings attributable to Class I and Class II Shares include timing adjustments related to rate-regulated activities and unrealized gains or losses on mark-to-market forward and swap commodity contracts.
+Earnings attributable to equity owners of the Company includes timing adjustments related to rate-regulated activities and unrealized gains or losses on mark-to-market forward and swap commodity contracts.
 They also include one-time gains and losses, significant impairments, restructuring charges and other items that are not in the normal course of business or a result of day-to-day operations recorded at various times over the past eight quarters.
 These items are excluded from adjusted earnings and are highlighted below:

-- In the second, third and fourth quarters of 2019, Canadian Utilities closed a series of transactions related to the sale of its Canadian fossil fuel-based electricity generation business and Alberta PowerLine resulting in a gain on sale of operations of \$65 million (after-tax and non-controlling interests).
-As these transactions are one-time in nature, they are excluded from adjusted earnings. - In 2020, impairment and other costs not in the normal course of business of \$20 million (after-tax and non-controlling interests) were recorded.
-These costs mainly relate to certain assets that no longer represent strategic value for the Company.
-As these costs are one-time in nature, they are excluded from adjusted earnings. - In the fourth quarter of 2020, Canadian Utilities signed a Master Services Agreement with IBM to provide managed information technology services.
+- In the second, third and fourth quarters of 2019, Canadian Utilities closed a series of transactions related to the sale of its Canadian fossil fuel-based electricity generation business and Alberta PowerLine resulting in a gain on sale of operations of \$125 million after-tax.
+As these transactions are one-time in nature, they are excluded from adjusted earnings. - In the second quarter of 2020, impairment and other costs not in the normal course of business of \$30 million after-tax were recorded.
+These costs mainly relate to certain assets that no longer represent strategic value to the Company.
+As these costs are one-time in nature, they are excluded from adjusted earnings. - In the fourth quarter of 2020 the Company signed a Master Services Agreement with IBM Canada Ltd. (IBM) to provide managed information technology services.
 These services are currently provided by Wipro under a ten-year MSA maturing in December 2024.
-ATCO has recognized costs of \$32 million (after-tax and noncontrolling interests) which represents management's best estimate of the costs to exit the Wipro MSA.
+The Company has recognized costs of \$55 million after-tax, which represents management's best estimate of the costs to exit the Wipro MSA.
+The actual costs are expected to be finalized later in 2021.
 As these costs are one-time in nature, they are excluded from adjusted earnings.